aws-solutions/media-insights-on-aws/deployment/lambda_layer_factory/README.md

 # AWS Lambda Layer factory

 This factory creates AWS Lambda layers for user-specified Python libraries.
-Two seperate zip files will be generated for Python 3.6 and 3.7 execution environments.
+Separate zip files will be generated for Python 3.6, 3.7, and 3.8 execution environments.

 ## USAGE: